Iran national football team: Early years

-After the 1979 Revolution
+After the Iranian Revolution

-After the 1979 Revolution, football was somewhat neglected and cast aside.
+After the Iranian Revolution, football was somewhat neglected.
 During the 1980s, the Iranian national team did not feature in World Cup competitions due to the Iran–Iraq War (1980–88) and domestic football embraced the inevitable effects of conflict.
 The national team withdrew from the Asian qualifiers for the 1982 World Cup and refused to participate in the qualifiers for the 1986 World Cup because of having to play on neutral ground.
 The war and political upheavals left Iran without major club competitions until 1989 when the Qods League was established.
 A year later, the Qods League was renamed the Azadegan League.
 Despite failing to qualify for both the 1990 and 1994 World Cups, it was said that during this period, a number of quality players burst onto the Iranian football scene laying the foundation for third place in the 1996 AFC Asian Cup (victories in that tournament included a 3–0 victory against Saudi Arabia and a 6–2 victory against South Korea) and their second stab at World Cup glory in 1998.